 3. Ice Skating Getting out and going for a jog can be particularly tough when it’s cold outside.
 But if you make your outdoor cardio part of a funner, winter based sport, it can be extremely rewarding.
 Get your loved ones out of the house, bundle up and head to the local ice rink.
 Focusing on sports you can only enjoy during winter can help motivate you to get out and get active.

 4. Work out videos.
-Live in Fitness, as well as running a world class weight loss camp, we have great online videos via FitClub.tv.
+Live in Fitness, as well as running a world class winter weight loss camp, we have great online videos via FitClub.tv.
 We have great motivational, nutrition, and work out vids covering a wide range of exercises you can do at home with little to no equipment.
 Check out our YouTube channel for more information.

 5. Swim If you have a local gym or YMCA that has a pool, swimming is another great form of cardio when jogging isn’t an option.
 It’s refreshing and gets you out of the house and back in the gym.
 If you manage to make it a weekly part of your exercise routine you can develop a great habit to carry into the warmer months.

 As difficult as it can be, cold weather isn’t an excuse to be lazy.
 Save those snuggles for when the work is done.
 Get up, get out, and get going.
-Be person out of your friends and family who didn’t put on winter weight and looks better than ever.
+Be person out of your friends and family who didn’t put on winter weight loss and looks better than ever.